nilsbunger/parcel-browser/README.md

 You can take that output and load it as a fixture.
 See `conftest.py` to either append to the existing fixtures or create a new one and load it in that file.

+# Code quality and style

+Tools we use, and how to run them.
+You should run these before committing code:
+* Python:
+  * `black .` : autoformat python code (and write changes to files)
+  * `ruff check .`: Lint python code
+* Typescript:
+  * `yarn lint`: Run eslint
+  * `yarn prettier`: autoformat typescript code (and write changes to files)

 # Simulating the production environment locallly

 You don't usually need to do this, but if you need to debug an environment more similar to production,